 With such a variety of languages spoken, language learning is a core part of Belgian public education, and funding is provided to help children who do not speak the main teaching language.
 Support varies from school to school, so it’s a good idea to ask what support they offer for learning the language.
 Some schools offer language immersion programs and many run out-of-hours clubs that offer homework help and educational support.

 There are also plenty of language courses available to provide extra support for your child.
-This guide on language courses for kids in Belgium will give you more information on a range of private language support available.
+This guide on language courses for kids in Belgium gives you more information on a range of private language support available.

-Additionally, summer schools and summer camps can also be a great way for children to integrate, socialize and learn the language.
-Some international schools offer programmes, and there are language-specific programs like CERAN’s Intensive French Program for Juniors & Teens.
+Additionally, summer camps in Belgium can also be a great way for children to integrate, socialize, and learn the language.
+Some international schools offer programs, and there are language-specific programs like CERAN’s Intensive French Program for Juniors & Teens.